PostHog/squeak/README.md

 It can be installed on a single page template, or in a snippet references across your site like a layout template.

+Note: If you use React, install the `squeak-react` package instead with `yarn add squeak-react`

 ### Customization

 Set color variables in CSS to override default colors: